MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/sdn-express-23h2.md

 1. Review the `README.md` file for late-breaking information on how to run the deployment script.

-1. Run the following command from a user account with administrative credentials for the cluster host servers:
+1. Run the following command from a user account with administrative credentials for the host machines:

     ```powershell
     SDNExpress\scripts\SDNExpress.ps1 -ConfigurationDataFile MultiNodeSampleConfig.psd1 -Verbose